-The new definition of non-recurring income is income that will not be repeated beyond the coming year (i.e., the 12 months following the effective date of the certification), based on information provided by the family.
+Non-recurring income is income that will not be repeated beyond the coming year (i.e., the 12 months following the effective date of the certification), based on information provided by the family.
 This income is considered "nonrecurring income" and is therefore excluded from annual income.
 HC may accept a self-certification from the family stating that the income will not be repeated in the coming year.
 However, HC may choose, on a case-by-case basis, to require third-party verification that income sources will not be repeated in the coming year.